DovydasTamasauskas/tournament/README.md

 npm start
 ```

 Navigate to `http://localhost:3000/` link.
-You should see currency tournament form.
+You should see tournament form.